-SNA Classics: The Strengh of Weak Ties (Granovetter)
+SNA Classics - Revisited: The Strengh of Weak Ties (Granovetter)

-This article, published 1973, is an SNA classic with more than 52,000 citations.
-It's author, MS Granovetter, is known for his research of how people find out about vacant jobs and the importance of weak social ties in this process.
-These groundbreaking findings were counter-intuitive because research intuition till then emphasized the importance of the individual's strong ties to his social surrounding which sounds pretty logical.
-Intuitivly, I guess most of us think about our strong ties as more important and influential than our weak ties.
+This paper, published 1973, is an SNA classic with more than 59,000 citations.
+It's author, M.S.
+Granovetter, is known for his research about how people find out about vacant jobs and the importance of weak social ties in this process.
+These groundbreaking findings were counter-intuitive because research intuition till then emphasized the importance of the individual's strong ties to his social surrounding.
+Intuitively, I guess most of us think about our strong ties as more important and influential than our weak ties.

-I guess many SNA analysts will content themselves with the gist of his research but the article, contains additional ideas that are still relevant, even after 46 years:
+I also guess many SNA analysts will content themselves with the gist of his research, but the article contains additional insights relevant to this day, even after 46 years:

-The article raises methodological points to consider while assessing a theory, especially when the theory rests upon the author/reader's intuition or "common sense" but lacks empirical proof.
+The article raises methodological points to consider while assessing a theory, especially when the theory rests upon the author's intuition or common sense, but lacks empirical proof.
 If anything, SNA taught me to throw my intuition/life experience/common sense out of the nearest window when it comes to analyzing complex systems.
 But, hey, isn't life itself a complex system?
 Well, I guess that's what makes it interesting :)